PyrokinesisStudio/falling_blocks/README.md

 # falling_blocks
 This is a personal project.
-I intend to tetris from scratch as practice.
+I intend to write tetris from scratch as practice.